School Emergency Operations Plans - Does Your School Have Them?

 So the question becomes, does your child's school have an EOP?
 Does your state have requirements for training and drills, and does your school comply with them?
 If there is an emergency situation, how are you informed?
 Chances are, you cannot answer all these questions off the top of your head, but is the information even available to you if you were to ask?

 To many, it may feel awkward to ask school officials these questions, but in reality, there is nothing more important than an informed public.
-We all must unite in efforts to keep kids safe in school.
+We all must unite in our efforts to keep kids safe in school.
 The uptick in school violence in 2022 alone is staggering and should be alarming to everyone.
 It's very easy to assume that nothing terrible can ever happen in your community, but by failing to prepare, organizations are preparing to fail if a crisis does occur.

 Our mission at ASR Alert Systems is to save lives when tragic events, like an active shooter, occur.
 Part of that mission involves evaluating each of our client's needs individually.
 We work diligently to: